LulzSec6824/color_war_web/README.md

     ```

     This will open the native projects in Android Studio and Xcode, where you can build and run the app on emulators or physical devices.

+## 📝 License

+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details.